EmilRamsvik/Digital-Garden/docs/Food/Baking.md

   - bread
 Finished: false
 created: 2023-06-06T18:08:00
-updated: 2024-01-07T17:33
+updated: 2024-01-23T13:43
 ---
 # Baking

-Baking is a bit differnt beast from cooking.
+Baking is a bit different from cooking.
 Cooking is art, but baking is more of a science.

 ## Tangzhou
 In short, the tangzhong method involves cooking a small amount of the recipe’s flour and liquid to form a thick slurry, which is then mixed with the rest of the ingredients to make a basic bread dough.
 This process pre-gelatinizes the starches in the flour, and as a result, they can absorb more liquid.
 The result?
 More moisture in the dough translates to a softer texture in the baked bread and a longer shelf life.
 [Link](https://www.kingarthurbaking.com/blog/2021/02/05/tangzhong-method-soft-pillowy-cinnamon-rolls)

 # Sourdough